The first of a two part story. Frontier in Space also marked the first time any of the Doctors enemies met, in this case the Daleks and the Master.

 At the same time however the Draconians are shown to be far less xenophobic than humanity.
 Not only did the humans provoke the initial hostilities, but they also are more desperate to go to war than the Draconians are too.
 Its not just General Williams, the whole earth population is in support of a conflict as seen in the famous moment when a rabble rouser on the streets is shown to drum up support for exterminating the Draconians.

-In contrast the Prince though arrogant and condescending is desperate when he first meets the Third Doctor to prevent any bloodshed, whilst the Emperor is practically the only figure of authority on either side who gives the Doctor a fair hearing too and has no hatred or prejudice towards the humans.
+In contrast the Prince though arrogant and condescending, is desperate when he first meets the Third Doctor to prevent any bloodshed, whilst the Emperor is practically the only figure of authority on either side who gives the Doctor a fair hearing too and has no hatred or prejudice towards the humans.

-The Emperor of the Draconians is shown to be respectful of the humans in his presence too.
+The Emperor of the Draconians is shown to be respectful of the humans too.
 He even allows Jo Grant to speak in his presence, as even though women are forbidden to do so in Draconian culture, he respects that it is allowed in Earth society.
 The humans meanwhile regularly refer to the Draconians as Dragons in a degrading way and appear repulsed by their very presence.

-The relationship between the Draconians and humanity is obviously a metaphor for Cold War tensions.
+The relationship between the Draconians and humanity is a metaphor for Cold War tensions.
 In this respect many have compared Frontier in Space to various episodes of the original Star Trek series involving the Klingons.

 The frontier in space between both races is a very similar concept to the neutral zone.
 In some respects however I think the Draconians are a superior take on the whole cold war in space idea than any episode involving the Klingons in Star Trek TOS.